FraidOfWater/Exp-Image-Sorter/README.md

             Copy VLC files into the internal folder.
 (You don't need these if vlc is installed somewhere on the system) Copy themes.json into the internal folder.

-      To get the script working on your own:
+      To run the Script:
-            Run install.bat
+            install dependencies found in requirements.py
             Include vips windows binaries.
             Install VLC 64-bit on your system or include the VLC files.